 As a Jew, I prepare challah every week, to honor Shabbat.
 However, as an Italian, when Christmas is approaching I find myself craving another leavened bread that everyone around me is enjoying, panettone.
 The solution?
 Meet my challattone, the challah that wanted to be a panettone!

 Imagine a brioche bread with the fruity aroma and ingredients of panettone (raisins, candied fruit… minus the butter!), that is also easy to whip up, not as scary as panettone: that’s the challattone, and I know you will love it!

 Challattone is much better than panettone.
 You need to prepare one single dough, not multiple.
-Leavening is easy, with brewer’s yeast: no sourdough required.
-You are allowed to buy candied fruit at the supermarket, if you don’t have a special desire to make them at home.
+Leavening is easy, with brewer’s yeast: no sourdough is required.
+You are allowed to buy candied fruit at the supermarket if you don’t have a special desire to make them at home.
 And no, this panettone challah does not need to hang upside down through a metal stick like panettone does when it cools: you treat it like normal bread.
 In short, if you want homemade panettone like I do, but the idea of really preparing panettone with your own hands intimidates you, this ecumenical creation that combines Jewish challah with Christian panettone is the solution to your problem.
-Let me alert you, though, that I invented this panettone challah two weeks ago, and I haven’t made the normal challah for two weeks, because I prefer to turn the dough into a panettone and eat it like this, in its sweetest and most festive version!
+Let me alert you, though, that I invented this panettone challah two weeks ago, and I haven’t made the normal challah for two weeks, because now I prefer to turn the dough into a panettone and eat it like this, in its sweetest and most festive version!

 Challattone: a challah that wanted to be a panettone